-- 5.12 This section contains the details usually contained in Acts of Parliament about the powers of Ministers to make regulations. - 5.13 They would normally be subject to the negative procedure in the National Assembly, with one exception.
-In accordance with normal practice, there would be no procedure in relation to commencement orders made under section 16(3).
+- 5.12 This section contains the details usually contained in Acts of Parliament about the powers of Ministers to make regulations. - 5.13 They would normally be subject to the negative procedure in the National Assembly, with two exceptions.
+Firstly, if the subordinate legislation proposed to amend an Act of Parliament or Assembly Measure, it would be subject to an affirmative procedure, to reflect the seriousness of the principle of amending primary legislation.
+Secondly, and in accordance with normal practice, there would be no procedure in relation to commencement orders.